monsieurpablo/IKEA-3D-Model-Download-Button/README.md

 ## Features

 - Adds a "Download 3D" button next to the "View in 3D" button on IKEA product pages
-- Works on all language versions of IKEA websites
+- Works across all language versions of IKEA websites
 - Automatically names downloaded files using the product name and color

 ## Installation